J&J Medical Connect

 • Mania was reported in 1.1% of patients in the CAPLYTA group vs 2.1% of patients in the placebo group.
 Hypomania was reported in 0.5% of patients in each group.

-• Among patients with mixed features (CAPLYTA, n=73; placebo, n=83), the YMRS score decreased numerically over time; a significant decrease was observed on day 29 with CAPLYTA vs placebo (P<0.05).
+• In a post hoc analysis of Study 404, the YMRS total score decreased numerically over time; a significant decrease was observed on day 29 with CAPLYTA vs placebo (P<0.05) among patients with mixed features.7

 • Among patients with mixed features, the rate of TEAEs of mania was 1.4% in the CAPLYTA group vs 2.4% in the placebo group.
 All mania cases were of moderate severity.

-• The mean change in the YMRS total score from baseline to day 43 was comparable between the CAPLYTA and placebo groups.
+• In a pooled analysis of Studies 401, 402, and 404, the mean change in the YMRS total score from baseline to day 43 was comparable between the CAPLYTA and placebo groups.9

 • In the pooled monotherapy groups, TEAEs of mania or hypomania with mild or moderate severity were reported in 6 patients in the CAPLYTA group (n=372) vs 5 patients in the placebo group (n=374).